Worried about finding your niche? You already know it's important to narrow down your categories but HOW do you do it?

 Maybe you're not a trapeze artist but you have an unrelenting drive for details.
 How can you use that to help people?

 Maybe you're not an award winning artist but you are passionate about knitting.
 How can you help others who want to learn about knitting too?

 You don't need to be the expert of your chosen niche right now.
 You just need to be a few steps ahead of the person next to you.
 And if you're not there, start learning and record your journey on your blog.

 Step #2: List what you think you’d like to write about

 I like to give the quick example of how I'm really good at using Excel spreadsheets...and how I'm totally uninterested in teaching courses on them.
-Just because I don't need to run with soething just because it's a talent of mine.
+I shouldn’t choose a niche solely for the reason that it’s a talent of mine.